wp-plugins/better-analytics/readme.txt

 If it's possible and it makes sense, then yes.
 The best way to put in a request would be to create a thread in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).

 = I speak a language that isn't supported by this plugin, can I help translate it? = Yes.
-Unfortunately we don't speak every language in the world, so if you would like to contribute a translation, please contact us in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).
-If you are new to translating WordPress plugins, you might want to check out the free [Poedit](http://poedit.net/) program.
+Unfortunately we don't speak every language in the world, so if you would like to help with translating, please contact us in the [support forum over here](https://forums.digitalpoint.com/forums/better-analytics.31/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin).

 == CDN ==